 Academic units participating in comprehensive program review will generate a self-study report addressing program productivity, quality, and viability.
 The internal review will be led by the appropriate academic dean/division chair or the Vice President for Academic Affairs, with support from the faculty who teach within the program.
 Program self-studies must demonstrate the program’s effectiveness in educating its students, must document that the program has adequate resources (faculty, space, etc.)to fulfill its mission, and articulate how the program fulfills specific needs for students and community.

-At SGSC, CPR will examine the following programs: General Education, the Associate of Science in Nursing, the Bachelor of Science in Nursing, and the Bachelor of Science in Biological Sciences.
+At SGSC, CPR will be completed for the following programs: General Education (Associate of Arts/Science in Core Curriculum), the Associate of Science in Nursing, the Bachelor of Science in Nursing, the Bachelor of Science in Management, and the Bachelor of Science in Biological Sciences.

-Each program will be evaluated within a seven-year time frame (with the exception of General Education which is reviewed every five years), unless the program is triggered for review by the USG, in which case the schedule may be amended.
+Each program will be evaluated within a seven-year time frame (with the exception of General Education and career associate degrees which is reviewed every five years), unless the program is triggered for review by the USG, in which case the schedule may be amended.

 Self-Studies and Reviews for National Program Accreditation

 Accreditation materials may be used to support the program review process; however, these materials are not a substitution for the program review process.